 Why do people hunt wild birds?

-For thousands of years, birds - especially migratory birds - have been an important seasonal addition to the diet of our ancestors.
-Even in Roman times, colourful or particularly beautiful songbirds were kept in cages because of their ornamental value.
+For thousands of years, wild birds - especially migratory birds - have been an important seasonal addition to the diet of our ancestors.
+Even way back in Roman times, colourful or particularly beautiful songbirds were kept in cages because of their ornamental value.
 Live birds have also been used for mining to indicate mine gas, from the Middle Ages until just a century ago.
-Some bird species are regarded as "pests" - for example, birds of prey are considered a thorn in the side of some poultry and game keepers.
+Some bird species are often regarded as 'pests' - for example, birds of prey are often considered a thorn in the side of some pigeon fanciers, poultry and game keepers.

-Over the course of time, many bird hunting and trapping traditions have developed and remain widespread, especially along the main migratory routes in the Mediterranean.
-The shot or captured animals end up in kitchens, in cages, in trophy collections or as decoy for hunting other individuals from the same species.
-Selling song birds for these purposes can be a significant income for people in certain parts of Europe.
+Over the course of time, many bird hunting and trapping traditions have developed and unfortunately remain widespread, especially along the main migratory 'bottlenecks' in the Mediterranean.
+The shot or trapped birds often end up in kitchens, in cages, in trophy collections or as live decoy for hunting other individuals from the same species.
+Selling song birds for these purposes on the black market can be a significant income for people in certain parts of Europe.

 CABS has been campaigning to put an end to bird trapping and hunting since the mid-1970s.
-Find out more about our work under Campaigns and Operations.
+Find out more about our work under the Campaigns and Operations section of our website.

 Wild birds for consumption